-Appropriate Tools & Equipment
+Appropriate Tools and Equipment

-(63) It is important that all tools and equipment used for electrical work are 1) appropriate for the work tasks to be done (i.e., fit for purpose), 2) adequately maintained and kept in good working order, and 3) used appropriately.

-(64) Examples of tools and equipment and how fit-for-purpose, adequately maintained, and appropriate use may impact workers' health and safety in electrical work contexts are listed below:
+(55) All tools and equipment used for electrical work must be:

 - a.
+Appropriate for the work tasks (i.e., fit for purpose). - b.
+Adequately maintained and kept in good working order. - c.
+Used appropriately.

+(56) Examples of tools and equipment and how fit-for-purpose, adequately maintained, and appropriate use may impact workers' health and safety in electrical work contexts are listed below:

+- a.
 Procuring correctly insulated tools. - b.
-Use of lanyards to prevent dropped objects into switchboards (e.g., risk of arc flash). - c.
+Use lanyards to prevent dropped objects from entering switchboards (e.g., risk of arc flash). - c.
 Use of non-conductive ladders. - d.
-Placing ladders and other elevating structures away from electrified devices or materials to prevent inadvertent touching or grabbing (e.g., in the event of overbalancing or gripping for stability). - e.
+Placing ladders and other elevating structures away from electrified devices or materials to prevent inadvertent touching or grabbing (e.g., in the event of overbalancing or gripping for stability).

+- e.
 Installing temporary covers or shrouds over electrical equipment while work is performed. - f.
 Provision and safe use of insulating mats and barriers. - g.
 Correctly calibrated and tested voltmeters and proximity voltage testers. - h.
-Provision and safe use of personal protective equipment, and management of personal items that may be conductive such as glasses, footwear or jewelry.
+Provision and safe use of personal protective equipment, and management of individual items that may be conductive, such as glasses, footwear, or jewelry.